Sava City: Architecture

 Architect and theorist Mihajlo Mitrović, who projected many buildings in Belgrade (Western City Gate), in his review of the complex wrote that "Savograd is now in the gravity center of the artistic triangle Hyatt-Sava Center-Genex apartments" and that it "fitted perfectly with the neighbors into the imposing mosaic entirety in the city's most beautiful sequence".

 Delta Holding became proprietor of the almost entire Block 19: Delta Holding building was built in 2003, Genex apartments, Crowne Plaza and tennis hall were purchased in 2008 and Sava Centar was acquired in November 2020.
 Delta Holding building was sold to the Banca Intesa in 2013.
 Delta Holding began construction of its new headquarters, between the Genex apartments and Crowne Plaza in February 2020.
 After acquiring Sava Centar, Delta Holding announced construction of several other buildings, including the 100 m tall Delta Center tower, next to Savograd.
 The tower will also host Hotel Intercontinental.
 Construction of the tower was announced for the end of 2022.
+The city officially allowed construction of the 100 m buildings in the Block 20 in September 2023.